run-house/runhouse/docs/tutorials/getting_started/local_quick_start.rst

 Start <run.house/docs/tutorials/getting_started/local_quick_start>`__,
 we demonstrate how to deploy a local function to a remote cluster using Runhouse.
-In this local-only version, we show how to use Runhouse to set up a local server, and deploy an arbitrary Python function to it.
+In this local-only version, we show how to use Runhouse to set up a local web server, and deploy an arbitrary Python function to it.

 Runhouse Server Setup
 ---------------------